Not sure if Qargo Coffee is right for you?

 Potential Mitigations

-- If a parent company exists and provides guarantees or is a key supplier, your accountant should confirm that its financial statements are included if required.
+- If a parent company exists and guarantees the franchisor's performance, an accountant should ensure the parent's financial statements are provided and reviewed.

 Predecessor History Issues